jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 # Tests are Experiments
 Testing cannot prove that our code is correct especially for large and complex software projects.
 We can use the [Scientific Method](https://jhumelsine.github.io/2024/08/08/bdd.html#scientific-method) to gain confidence in our code to determine when it is good enough.

 Specification tests define behavior, but we should also consider tests that challenge behavior.
 Tests are experiments.
-We should always be thinking of ways to specify behavior via a test challenging the implementation and attempting to make it fail.
+We should always be thinking of ways to specify behavior in a test that challenges the implementation and attempts to make it fail.
 When we can no longer create failing tests, then our code is probably good enough to release.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Suvorov_by_Schteiben.jpg/741px-Suvorov_by_Schteiben.jpg" alt="Alexander Suvorov" title="Image Source: https://en.wikipedia.org/wiki/File:Suvorov_by_Schteiben.jpg" width = "35%" align="right" style="padding-right: 20px;">